NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ### 1.1 Use `MarsPull.py` to download MGCM output

 `MarsPull` is a utility for accessing MGCM output files hosted on the [MCMC Data portal](https://data.nas.nasa.gov/legacygcm/data_legacygcm.php).
-During the installation, you were asked to use `MarsPull` to download several `fort.11` files into your `INERTCLDS/` and `ACTIVECLDS/` directories.
+During the installation, you were asked to create a `CAP_Tutorial/INERTCLDS/` directory, a `CAP_Tutorial/ACTIVECLDS/` directory, and to use `MarsPull` to download several `fort.11` files into each.
 You should have already downloaded the necessary `fort.11` files for this tutorial, so this step should be simply a review.
 If you haven't downloaded the files, however, you can do so now by following these instructions.

 Create a `CAP_Tutorial` directory in your preferred location, and then create two subdirectories within it.
 Name them `INERTCLDS/` and `ACTIVECLDS/`, which represent data from the radiatively intert cloud (RIC) simulation and radiatively active cloud (RAC) simulation, respectively: